-What's the right type of school for a very physically active child?
+Choosing a school for a physically active child

 Kids vary widely in their physical activity level: while some are very active, others aren’t.
 Don’t underestimate the importance of your child’s activity level on school choice: it can play a big role in finding the right fit.

 Very physically active kids are highly energetic.
 They like to move around a lot inside the classroom and out.

 Below, we identify key points you should reflect on when considering 10 different school types for your very physically active child.
 Note: our aim isn’t to tell you whether a school type is right or wrong for you, but to highlight some critical factors you should consider when making your decision.

 To learn about how to choose the right school in general, read the Our Kids’ step-by-step advice guide and our expert tips.
 To get school-choice advice customized to your child's unique traits, create a child profile through your user account and read our seven ways to choose a school based on your child's needs (i.e., overall fit, more academic challenge, social struggles, academic struggles, intensive learning interests, university preparation, and special needs.).

 Very physically active kids’ fit in 10 school types

 Big schools tend to provide an especially wide range of opportunities for your physically active child to use their energy in productive ways, such as individual and team sports, hiking, and nature walks.
 In most big schools, they’ll also be given plenty of breaks throughout the day for physical and gross motor activities, such as outdoor recess in the playground.
 Since different kids enjoy different kinds of physical pursuits, find out exactly what activities a school offers, both in class and out.